-You can use the Model.get() method to retrieve a single instance matching the given query (passed in as a mix of Q objects and keyword arguments).
+You can use the Model.get () method to retrieve a single instance matching the given query.

 This method is a shortcut that calls Model.select() with the given query, but limits the result set to 1.
 Additionally, if no model matches the given query, a DoesNotExist exception will be raised.